Bijman/srb2bld/README.md

 **Compiles successfully with patch for commit d4d1181ec6f without setting -DSRB2_CONFIG_HAVE_DISCORDRPC=ON compilation flag, but there may be some slowdowns, when running game.

 ***Compiles successfully, but it can throw SIGABRT error on some macOS versions.
-Runs fine on macOS 10.14/Mojave.
+Compiled build runs fine on macOS 10.14/Mojave.

 # Usage (from help text)
 ```